artefactual/archivematica-storage-service-docs/administrators.rst

 .. image:: images/Install3.*
    :align: center
-   :width: 60%
+   :width: 40%
    :alt: Configuring the Storage Service during Archivematica installation.

-If you have installed the Storage Service at a different URL, you may change that here.
+If you have installed the Storage Service at a different URL, you should change that here.

-The top button 'Use default transfer source & AIP storage locations' will attempt to automatically configure default Locations for Archivematica, register a new Pipeline, and generate an error if the Storage Service is not available.
+The **Use default transfer source & AIP storage locations** option will attempt to automatically configure default Locations for Archivematica, register a new Pipeline, and generate an error if the Storage Service is not available.
 Use this option if you want the Storage Service to automatically set up the configured default values.

-The bottom button 'Register this pipeline & set up transfer source and AIP storage locations' will only attempt to register a new Pipeline with the Storage Service, and will not error if not Storage Service can be found.
+The **Register this pipeline & set up transfer source and AIP storage locations** option will only attempt to register a new Pipeline with the Storage Service, and will not error if not Storage Service can be found.
 It will also open a link to the provided Storage Service URL, so that Locations can be configured manually.
 Use this option if the default values not desired, or the Storage Service is not running yet.
 Locations will have to be configured manually before any Transfers can be processed, or AIPs stored.

-If the Storage Service is running, the URL to it should be entered, and Archivematica will attempt to register its dashboard UUID as a new Pipeline.
+If the Storage Service is running, the URL to it should be provided and Archivematica will attempt to register the dashboard UUID as a new Pipeline.
-Otherwise, the dashboard UUID is displayed, and a Pipeline for this Archivematica instance can be manually created and configured.
+Otherwise, the dashboard UUID is displayed and a Pipeline for the Archivematica instance can be manually created and configured.
 The dashboard UUID is also available in Archivematica under Administration -> General.

 Change the port in the web server configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Storage Services uses nginx by default, so you can edit ``/etc/nginx/sites-enabled/storage`` and change the line that says
+The Storage Services uses nginx by default.
+To change the port, edit the file ``/etc/nginx/sites-enabled/storage`` and change the line that says ``listen 8000;``, replacing 8000 with whatever port you use.

-``listen 8000;``

-change ``8000`` to whatever port you prefer to use.

 Keep in mind that in a default installation of Archivematica, the dashboard is running in Apache on port 80.
-So it is not possible to make nginx run on port 80 on the same machine.
+It is not possible to make nginx run on port 80 on the same machine.
 If you install the Storage Service on its own server, you can set it to use port 80.

 Make sure to adjust the dashboard UUID in the Archivematica dashboard under Administration -> General.